paperai/pdfanno/README.md

 ## Features
 * Simple and easy-to-use interface.
 * No installation is required.
-* Client-only application.
-No communication with a server.
+* Client-only application, i.e., no communication with a server.

 ## Usage
 1. Visit the [online demo](https://paperai.github.io/pdfanno/) with the latest version of Chrome.
 1. Put PDF files and annotation files (if any) in your directory, then specify the root directory via `Browse` button.
 You can download sample PDFs and annotations from [here](https://cl.naist.jp/%7Eshindo/pdfanno_material.zip).
 1. Load the target PDF.
-If you have an anno file for the PDF, load it as well.
+If you have anno file for the PDF, load it as well.
 1. Annotate the PDF as you like.
-1. Save your annotations as a text file via `download` button.
-If you'd like to continue the annotation, put the annotation file in the root directory.
+1. Save your annotations via `download` button.
+If you continue the annotation, respecify your directory via `Browse` button to reload the PDF and anno file.

 For security reasons, PDFAnno does NOT automatically save your annotations.
 Don't forget to download your current annotations!